b4lisong/blog/src/content/blog/modular-host-architecture-for-nix-part-1.md

 - **Testing integration** - Built-in eval tests and NixOS tests
 - **Composable modules** - Flexible module combinations per host

-Neither of us would recommend it for a small number of machines, but if you are currently (or anticipate being) burdened by a typical, hard-coded, monolothic flake like I am, read on!
+Neither of us would recommend it for a small number of machines, but if you have (or anticipate having) a large number of Nix systems, and are currently
+(or anticipate being) burdened by a typical, hard-coded, monolothic flake, read on!

 ## The Problem